bigdataprocessor/bigdataprocessor2/README.md

 Note: **Don't use the Commands**, they are just there to enable macro-recording.

-### Macro recording
+## Record macros

-All actions can be macro recorded.
+All actions can be recorded as ImageJ macros.
 To enable this please:

 <img src="https://user-images.githubusercontent.com/2157566/83620230-51d35e80-a58d-11ea-919e-5c6e2c5890eb.png" width="500">

-## Open datasets
+## Open a dataset

 In the BigDataViewer window, go to the menu bar and use the menu items in [ BigDataProcessor2 > Open ].